algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - LogicSigVersion >= 5
 - Mode: Application

-`log` can be called up to 32 times in a program, and log up to a total of 1k bytes.
+`log` can be called up to MaxLogCalls times in a program, and log up to a total of 1k bytes.